Best Online Ed.S. in Educational Leadership Rankings Methodology

 - Outcomes: Whenever possible, we found statistics for graduate debt and earnings and factored those data points into our averages.
 Universities with high post-graduate salaries and low debt loads shot up in the ranks.

-- Reputation: We gave a rankings boost to universities that attained top 25 spots from U.S. News & World Report and Times Higher Education (THE).
+- Reputation: We gave an additional rankings boost to universities that attained top 25 spots from U.S. News & World Report and Times Higher Education (THE).

-Online Ed.S. programs can be tricky beasts to categorize!
-After sorting the schools, we had to make some decisions about what programs to include & exclude.
+Online Ed.S. programs can be tricky to categorize.
+After sorting the schools, we had to make some decisions about which Ed.S. programs to include & exclude.
 Here’s where we landed:

-- Accreditation: All of the programs in our rankings are offered by non-profit, regionally accredited universities.
+- Accreditation: All of the online Ed.S. programs in our rankings are offered by non-profit, regionally accredited universities.
 We’ve highlighted any schools that also hold CAEP accreditation.

 - Availability: We automatically excluded any Ed.S. programs that were only open to in-state applicants OR had coursework that was exclusively focused on state licensure.
 We included any programs that were open to out-of-state students, including those with non-licensure and licensure tracks.
 For more, see our advice section on online licensure programs.